wcfrobert/fkit/README.md

 ## 4.0 Usage

-In addition to the documentation provided herein, the user may access docstrings of all methods:
+In addition to the documentation provided herein, the user may access docstrings of all methods to get more help:

 ```python
 # get help by viewing a method's docstring